Labels: Bad for People, Good for Stuff

-I have amazing news for you.
-You have won a summer worth of sleep away camp for both your children, all free of charge because this is your imagination.
-Now, how will you label their belongings so they come home with what they take with them?
+We have amazing news for you!
+You have won a summer’s worth of sleep away camp for both your children, free of charge, because this is your imagination and anything is possible.
+Now, how will you label their belongings so that they come home with what they take with them?

 Fondly, Your Wildest Dreams

-You can imagine how excited I was to get this letter in my imagination.
+You can imagine how excited I was to get this letter — in my imagination.
 I could use some good news right about now, and imaginary news works in a pinch.
 Unfortunately, my kids are not headed off to ten weeks of summer camp, but when I was daydreaming about this fantasy trip, I found some great (non-imaginary) label options.
-These are useful in real life, for all the things your kids may take from your house to sleep away camp, day camp or if you’re one of those people, the lucky ones with year round school, for school.
+These are useful in real life, for all the things your kids may take from your house to sleep away or day camp, or even to school, once that starts again.
+If it ever does.

 I hear nothing but raves about the high quality and durable labels from Mabel’s Labels.
-(Update from Isabel: I have used their labels for many years and I LOVE IT.)
-Their clothing labels come in different forms like stick on or iron on.
-Use them to track your child’s clothes, bags, shoes, toothbrushes and even their underwear.
-Because there’s something entirely unpleasant about grabbing someone else’s underwear accidentally.
-Overwhelmed by the choices, grab a combo pack.
+(Isabel says: I have used their labels for many years and I LOVE THEM.)
+Their clothing labels come in both stick on and iron on.
+Use them to keep track of your child’s clothes, bags, shoes, toothbrushes and even their underwear.
+Because there’s something entirely unpleasant about accidentally grabbing someone else’s underwear.
+Overwhelmed by the choices?
+Grab a combo pack.

 Stuck On You is another company looking to help your child keep their stuff.
 I like the iron on transfer labels, they work like regular iron-on transfer paper and leave your kids clothes permanently imprinted with their name without an “itchy” tag left behind.
 They also offer stick-on labels, which are great if you’ve left labeling until your kid is literally walking out the door (whoops).
 You can customize what information is on your child’s labels, and your kids can chose the colors, font and additional graphics, if you want to do that.